 in the house where your cat can climb and play.

 Offer chew toys twice a day.
 Grow some "cat grass" and let your cat graze on it.
 Or, you can grow a catnip plant

 (if your cat responds to it) in a bird cage so that the leaves can be nibbled on.

 Make sure that your cat has a scratching post

 or board to relieve stress.

 5) Place treats around the house away from the cords so that your cat can forage for food and get some chewing activity.
 You can also get a device that dispenses plastic balls filled with treats that your cat has to chase and play with to get to the food.

-6) Refresh the potpourri and the bitter apple spray periodically to keep your cat from chewing the cords.
+6) Refresh the lemon and the bitter apple spray periodically to keep your cat from chewing the cords.

 I hope that helps and please let us know how it goes.